Amazon ditches controversial ‘ambassador’ program that used warehouse workers on Twitter

 This is a recent tweet by Ambassador No. 1:

-Here’s that the person in April, while Amazon was courting controversy for its union-busting tactics:
+Here’s that person last April, while Amazon was courting controversy for its union-busting tactics:

-As part of their ambassadorial duties, this person also at one point posted, “Finally back from my #Suspension!
+As part of their ambassadorial duties, this person, at one point, also posted, “Finally back from my #Suspension!
 Nice try trolls :P,” and they carved out time to reply to a nude-butt thirst trap that was captioned, “In my prime, even amazon couldn’t fuck with my delivery.”
 The ambassador’s comment was: “looking good! did your package arrive on time?”

-Also, while Amazon was maybe frustrated with the program’s reach, it does appear the accounts attracted considerable engagement from one group in the public sphere: trolls.
+Also, while Amazon was maybe frustrated with the program’s reach, it does appear that the accounts attracted considerable engagement from one group in the public sphere: trolls.

 And here’s a tweet from Ambassador No. 3.
-It’s one of six tweets currently posted by the account, and it publicizes that Amazon may have paid ambassadors in kind instead of with cash:
+It’s one of six tweets currently posted by the account, and it publicly “suggests” that Amazon may have paid ambassadors in kind instead of with cash:

 At one point in time, ambassadors’ Twitter accounts linked to a website where people could sign up to virtually tour Amazon fulfillment centers themselves.
-That seems to be the direction toward which the company has moved, promoting live walkthroughs of warehouses, which puts PR back squarely in Amazon’s own hands.
+That seems to be the direction toward which the company has moved, promoting live walk-throughs of warehouses, which puts PR back squarely in Amazon’s own hands.